zero-frost/ProgrammingDoneRight/control/pid_control.rst

 -----------------
 P control is best used on slow moving parts that aren't subject to overshooting, or parts of the robot that don't need complete accuracy.
 Turning to a certain degree, for example, can be done with just P in some cases (but not all).

 The most common control loop is PI.
 It combines simple P control with the fine tuning feature of an Integral gain.
+This is teams are most likely to use.

-PID isn't completely necessary in FRC.
+Complete PID may be overkill for an FRC robot, but if you find that PI isn't working *enough*, feel free to add D gain

 Proportional
 ------------